 In November 2011, after finishing a season of interval training and hill workouts, 5 dedicated runners – most seasoned, but not all – got together and renewed talks about starting a marathon in their hometown of Manitowoc, Wisconsin.
 One meeting and several pitchers of beer later, Dave Nickels, Ken Schneider, Mike Cavanaugh, Erik Barber and Lee Kummer decided to take the next step and organize what has evolved into the HFM Maritime Marathon.
 Dave Nickels was nominated the Race Director and the inaugural marathon was held in June 2012!
 Today, the marathon founders are joined by Matt Goff, Curt Brey, Barb Bundy-Jost, Mark Klaiber, and Tom Finnegan, making up our marathon race committee.
 Most recently we became official!
 Your favorite marathon is planned and orchestrated by the Maritime Area Running Society, Inc., widely known as M.A.R.S., Inc.

 M.A.R.S., Inc. was formed as a not for profit Wisconsin corporation and we are pursuing IRS Section 501(c)(3) tax-exempt status – stay tuned!

 From the beginning, organizers decided the net proceeds would be donated to a local charitable cause.
 Over 150 outstanding individuals volunteer their time to maximize the amount donated.
-To date, over $50,000 has be donated to some awesome and worthy causes including the inCourage (Manitowoc County Domestic Violence Center), Painting Pathways, The Crossing, HFM Samaritan Fund, Hope House of Manitowoc County, and The Haven.
+To date, over $80,000 has be donated to some awesome and worthy causes including the inCourage (Manitowoc County Domestic Violence Center), Painting Pathways, The Crossing, HFM Samaritan Fund, Hope House of Manitowoc County, The Haven, and Ascend Services.